Historic Albuquerque High Campus

 We have great cause for celebration, but fulfilling the vision of the EDo Master Plan remains in the early stages.
 So, what needs to be done?

-We would like to offer the following as goals to be achieved between now and 2020:
+We would like to offer the following as goals to be achieved:

 Great cities have great Downtowns.
 Is Albuquerque destined for greatness?